calicartels/LLMTalk/README.md

 ## How To Use
-To run this application you will be needing an OpenAI API Key
+To run this application you will need an OpenAI API Key

 From your command line: